Flash in other media: Injustice

 Barry Allen appears in the animated film adaptation of the Injustice video game series, voiced by Yuri Lowenthal.
 Unlike the video games and comics, Barry plays a small role, and is killed in a trap set by the Joker before the destruction of Metropolis.

 Teen Titans Go! & DC Super Hero Girls: Mayhem in the Multiverse

 Barry Allen appears in Teen Titans Go! & DC Super Hero Girls: Mayhem in the Multiverse, with Phil LaMarr reprising his voice role from the series.

 DC League of Super-Pets

 The Flash appears in DC League of Super-Pets, voiced by John Early.

 Batman and Superman: Battle of the Super Sons

-An unidentified Kid Flash appears in Batman and Superman: Battle of the Super Sons.
+An unspecified incarnation of Kid Flash appears in Batman and Superman: Battle of the Super Sons.

 Justice League x RWBY: Super Heroes & Huntsmen

 The Barry Allen incarnation of Flash appears in Justice League x RWBY: Super Heroes & Huntsmen, voiced by David Errigo Jr. in Part One and David Dastmalchian in Part Two.